eliotcochrane/eliotcochrane.github.io/_posts/2024-03-08-jeunesse-kurikoma.md

 ![Overlooking the rest of the mountain from the third pair lift](/assets/img/jeunesse-kurikoma-7.jpeg) *Photo: View from the third pair lift overlooking Jeunesse Kurikoma.*

 I have been there multiple times specifically for powder up to my hips.
-While everyone went to the bigger places with fancier lifts, Jeunesse Kurikoma was powder all day because only 5%〜10% of the skiers were actually in the powder.
+While everyone went to the bigger places with fancier lifts, Jeunesse Kurikoma was powder all day.
+For a country that boasts it's powder skiing, much of the skiing population only skis groomers leaving only 5%〜10% of the skiers to actually ski in the powder.

 Here, there are so few people that at any given time, there is almost no wait at the lift lines.
 The runs may be short compared to other mountains, but there is no wait time.
 Especially at the quad, the runs may be shorter but the lift long is equally short so it feels like the perfect distance to get tired but not exhausted after each run.